needle-mirror/com.unity.entities/Documentation~/component_group.md

 ### In Jobs

 In a JobComponentSystem, pass the EntityQuery object to the system's `Schedule()` method.
-In the following example, from the HelloCube_03_IJobChunk sample, the `m_Group` argument is the EntityQuery object
+In the following example, from the HelloCube IJobChunk sample, the `m_Group` argument is the EntityQuery object

 ``` c#
 // OnUpdate runs on the main thread.